How to Lighten Your Armpits

 Products with alcohol or strong perfumes

-It is not recommendable to use products that may be aggressive to the area of your armpits.
+It’s not recommended to use products that may be aggressive to your armpit area.
 This skin is very thin and is even more delicate if you remove the hair.
 Use natural and organic products, alum stone deodorants, solid deodorants, etc.

-Very tight clothing could also irritate and darken the area of your armpits, which is why you should avoid synthetic materials that cause reactions, nor should you wear very tight sleeves or straps.
+Very tight clothing could also irritate and darken your armpit area, which is why you should avoid synthetic materials that cause reactions, nor should you wear very tight sleeves or straps.

-You may have a few foods and natural products at home that could help naturally whiten your armpits, without any risk of darkening.
+You may have a few foods and natural products at home that could help naturally lighten your armpits.

-Lastly, you also have this whitener at home and you already know it for its properties, like fading hair color, for example.
-Just apply a bit of oxygenated water to your armpits daily.
-Soon you’re notice that the area clears up.
+Lastly, you may also have this whitener at home and you already know it for its properties.